-Extract from the pitch video for an installation at this year’s Glastonbury Festival.
+Footage of video installation at this year’s Glastonbury Festival.

-The multi-screen installation, which will appear in the Shangri-La field, is made from reclaimed 1990s broadcast monitors.
+The site-specific installation, from the Shangri-La field, was made from reclaimed 1990s broadcast monitors.
 It runs super-saturated loops and a night-vision enabled Hi8 camcorder which is fed through an analog video synthesiser.
-Augmented by bass-driven waveforms and typographic political slogans that reflect our data-skewed times, the audience is invited to interact with psychedelically effected video of themselves.
-If users are tempted to take selfies during the process the content of the surrounding screens will highlight the irony of how we often wilfully give up our data to nefarious internet behemoths while the servers that power them melt our planet.
+Augmented by bass-driven waveforms and typographic political slogans that reflect our data-skewed times, the audience was invited to interact with psychedelically effected video of themselves.
+The work showed how in 2019, we are generally more into seeing reflections of ourselves rather than what is going on around us…

 The silent video loop 'Like Lies' (Which is one of the many video loops that will form the Shangri-La installation ‘Are you the Product?’) uses analogue video synthesis and typography to relay the message that we all too often blindly accept information through the devices we are addicted to.